 We focus on the narrow domain of RNA secondary structure, which is currently the simplest computationally tractable, yet realistic phenotype (2).
 This choice enables the definition and exploration of concepts that may prove useful in a wider context.
-RNA secondary structures represent a coarse level of analysis compared with the three-dimensional structure at atomic resolution.
-Yet, secondary structures are empirically well defined and obtain their biophysical and biochemical importance from being a scaffold for the tertiary structure.
+RNA secondary structures represent a coarse level of analysis compared with the three-dimensional structures are empirturion.
+Yet, secondary structures are empir-

+Institut für Theoretische Chemie, Universität Wen, Währingerstrasse 17, A-1090 Wien, Austria, Santa Fe Institute, 1399 Hyde Park Road, Santa Fe, NM 87501, USA, and International Institute for Applied Systems Analysis (IJASA), A-2361 Laxenburg, Austria. ically well defined and obtain their biophysical and biochemical importance from being a scaffold for the tertiary structure.
 For the sake of brevity, we shall refer to secondary structures as "shapes."
 RNA combines in a single molecule both genotype (replicatable sequence) and phenotype (selectable shape), making it ideally suited for in vitro evolution experiments (3, 4).

-Institut für Theoretische Chemie, Universität Wien, Währingerstrasse 17, A-1090 Wien, Austria, Santa Fe Institute, 1399 Hyde Park Road, Santa Fe, NM 87501, USA, and International Institute for Applied Systems Analysis (IIASA), A-2361 Laxenburg, Austria.